ekcm/ekcm/README.md

 - ⚡ Fun fact: ...
 -->

+🌱 Hi, I'm Elijah!
+I'm a software engineer passionate about solving complex problems using large language models (LLMs).
+I specialize in building multi-agent workflows, retrieval-augmented generation (RAG) applications, and implementing full-stack LLM features in real-world scenarios.
+My work has given me a deep understanding of how to harness the power of LLMs to create impactful, innovative solutions.

-🌱 Before transitioning to software engineering, I worked as a user experience designer, where I led cross-functional teams to translate research insights into actionable product improvements.
+💻 Before transitioning to software engineering, I worked as a user experience designer, where I led cross-functional teams to translate research insights into actionable product improvements.
 This background continues to inform my work today as I remain dedicated to designing accessible and user-friendly interfaces for AI/LLM tools—an essential step toward broader adoption and understanding of these technologies.

-💻I thrive on driving impact through software engineering, product development, and user experience design.
+🚀 I thrive on driving impact through software engineering, product development, and user experience design.
 I'm always open to discussing exciting projects or opportunities.
-Currently, I'm exploring roles in the US and would love to connect with anyone willing to take a chance on me.
-Feel free to reach out—I’d be happy to chat!

-🚀 If you would like to have a coffee chat with me, feel free to connect with me on [Linkedin](https://www.linkedin.com/in/elijah-khor/)!
+Feel free to connect with me on [Linkedin](https://www.linkedin.com/in/elijah-khor/)!